bvberkum/docutils-ext/ReadMe.rst

 ----------
 An experimental writer.
 The module can be invoked as script using a rST filename as argument, and will print some lossy and lossless testing results.

-Currently only lossy rST writing is tested by 'make test'.
+Currently only lossy rST writing is tested by 'make test'. rST writer testcases are generated for all files matching 'var/test-*.rst'.

 Log
 -----